alexsax/Locality-Prior/README.md

 <img width="255" alt="Simple LP layer" src="https://user-images.githubusercontent.com/5157485/27008395-a04af672-4e24-11e7-9548-7f1038eaf598.png">

-This is a very simple example of an LP layer, but we can also create more complex topologies.
+This is a very simple example of an LP layer, but more complex topologies are also possible.
 The connectivity in the brain is more similar to a 2D topology than the 1D version above, since the cortical manifold is a thin sheet of gray matter which is compactly folded and wrapped around white matter in the brain.
 We can approximate this with a 2D topology and where distance is the standard L2 norm.
 We also give this a linear wiring cost.
 Another way of interpreting this is that the signal decays linearly with distance.
 The initial signal therefore needs to be stronger to compensate for the lossiness.
 This can be penalized with standard L1 weight deay.

 The induced topology can be visualized, just at before.
 Here is the transmitted signal for the center neuron: